Hot

 interpreting style - rhythm, pitches, harmony and dynamics

-We are working on all the Hot 5 and Hot 7 recordings and CDs are readily available and should be in every jazz musicians collection.
-They can also be heard at RedHotJazz - Scott Alexander's excellent web site here.
+We worked on all the Hot 5 and Hot 7 recordings and CDs/mp3s were readily available and should be in every jazz musicians collection.
+They could also be heard at RedHotJazz ...
+Scott Alexander's legendary web site ... alas now defunct but The Syncopated Times now keeps the flag flying!

-If you want to learn more about the progress of the project, and read some comments on the music from 'the pundits', all the songs are listed here.
+If you want to learn more about the progress of the project, and read some of the comments on the music from 'the pundits', all the songs are listed here.

-These transcriptions result from hours of effort and are intended to be an educational resource for the personal use of students who want to learn.
-They are not for commercial use nor indiscriminate distribution to others.
-They are private property, please respect the rights of those who have done the work.
+These transcriptions resulted from hours of effort and were intended to be an educational resource for the personal use of students who want to learn.
+They were not for commercial use nor indiscriminate distribution to others.
+They were private property, please respect the rights of those who have done the work.

 Feel free to download the examples and tell us what you think.
 However we not only need your reaction but also your assistance, this is an ongoing project!

-Send me an email if you are interested in helping ... here.
+Send me an email if you are interested in helping ... email